hkurokawa/code-review-as-journey/presentation.md

 [.footer: Photo by [Nicolas Thomas](https://unsplash.com/photos/3GZi6OpSDcY?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/)]

 ^
-What I want to talk about tests, good code is easy to test.
+What I want to talk about tests is very simple.
+Good code is easy to test.
-In our team, test coverage is not so high, and limited to only unit tests for model, viewmodel and simple utilities.
+In our team, the test coverage is not so high, and limited to only unit tests for model, viewmodel and simple utilities.
 There are no end to end tests.
 I don't reject a pull request only because no tests are added.
 If it's enough good to add tests later, it's fine I guess.
 If not, I will request adding tests.
-But generally it's often hard to add tests later.
+Anyway generally it's often hard to add tests later.
 So we had better write tests as ealy as possible.

 ---